3 things the iPhone 8 can do that the iPhone X can't

 Be Gold

 One thing you might notice about the new iPhones is the difference in color options.
-Last year, the iPhone 7 ($1,079.00 at Apple) and iPhone 7 Plus ($1,269.00 at Apple) were offered in Black, Jet Black, Silver, Gold and Rose Gold.
+Last year, the iPhone 7 ($826.00 at Amazon Marketplace) and iPhone 7 Plus ($785.70 at Amazon Marketplace) were offered in Black, Jet Black, Silver, Gold and Rose Gold.
 Apple also released a (PRODUCT)RED iPhone 7 .

 This year, your iPhone 8 and iPhone 8 Plus will only come in Silver, Space Gray and Gold.
 And, much to the chagrin of gold lovers, the iPhone X will only come in Space Gray and Silver.